 Contact a scientist to let them know you are interested in working with them

 A lot of our internships are simply created by a student expressing interest in being an intern.
 You can find a scientist for your particular area of interest or study in our staff list for the Collections Center, Integrative Research Center, or Science Action Center.
 Write to the scientist(s) of your choice, let them know you are interested in working with them, and they will try to find an internship for you based on your qualifications and their needs and capacity.
+You can also look up staff members in other departments throughout the Museum on our main Staff List.

 Take a look at some of the formal funded internship programs we have each year